wq/django-data-wizard/README.md

 ## wq Framework integration

 The Django Data Wizard has built-in support for integration with the [wq framework].
-Configuration is mostly the same, except that you do not need to add `"data_wizard.urls"` to your urls.py as the wizard with register itself with [wq.db] instead.
+Configuration is mostly the same, except that you do not need to add `"data_wizard.urls"` to your urls.py as the wizard will register itself with [wq.db] instead.

 Data Wizard includes mustache templates for each of the above tasks to integrate with the wq.app UI.
 Be sure to enable the [wq/progress.js] plugin for use with the `run_auto.html` and `run_data.html` template.
 You could allow the user to initiate an import run by adding the following to the detail HTML for your model: